mindspore-ai/docs/docs/mindelec/docs/source_en/time_domain_maxwell.md

 ### Model Training

-The Solver class provided by MindElec is an API for model training and inference.
+The Solver class provided by MindSpore Elec is an API for model training and inference.
 You can set the optimizer, network model, PDE constraints (train_constraints), and optional parameters such as the adaptive weighting algorithm module to define the solver object.
 In this tutorial, the MindSpore + Ascend mixed precision mode is used to train the network to solve the Maxwell's equations.

 ```python
 # mixed precision